CLIENT: Lofts at Grinnell Place

 LOCATION: Detroit, MI

 The couple moved from their Ferndale home to a former Grinnell Bros.
 Piano Company warehouse in Detroit's Corktown neighborhood.
 Grinnell, a sentimental name for many Detroiters, was a music company that had its flagship retail store on Woodward Avenue in downtown Detroit.
 The 1920s-era warehouse on Brooklyn Street was redeveloped with its vintage assets intact.
 Each residence has a balcony, contemporary finishes, and 10-foot windows that provide expansive views of downtown and the Ambassador Bridge.
 The Brecks say, "the timing was right for a move."
 Their previous home was traditionally furnished, and they were seeking a cleaner, more modern look.
-For help, they looked to the late Doug McIntosh of McIntosh Poris Associates, an architecture and design firm in Birmingham.
+For help, they looked to the late Doug McIntosh of McIntosh Poris Architects, an architecture and design firm in Birmingham.
 Together with a team of designers they selected fixtures and custom finishes, including a stainless steel backsplash and den bookshelves.

 2011 AMERICAN SOCIETY OF INTERIOR DESIGNERS

 2008 DETROIT HOME BEST ARCHITECT